awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 # Examples of Lifecycle Configuration<a name="lifecycle-configuration-examples"></a>

-This section provides examples of lifecycle configuration\.
+This section provides examples of S3 Lifecycle configuration\.
 Each example shows how you can specify the XML in each of the example scenarios\.

 **Topics**
 + [Example 1: Specifying a Filter](#lifecycle-config-ex1)